hilton/hilton.github.com/blog/_posts/2014-12-30-conference-organiser-tips-slides.md

 **Require speakers to be early for their talks** so there is time to identify and solve the ultimate legibility issue: when the laptop won’t connect to the projector.

+**Provide a lecturn or standing table** because lots of presenters like to stand up and walk around while they present, but also be able to see the presenter notes on their laptop.

 _Photo: [Cydcor Offices](https://www.flickr.com/photos/cydcor/9323706582) / [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)_